-4.2 Quality of the matching procedure
+4.2.
+Quality of the matching procedure

-Table 1 compares descriptive statistics of PC, all NPC and matched NPC workers for the year before the plant closure date.
-Panel A of table 1 reports pre-PC health cost indicators whereas panel B reports descriptives relating to individual characteristics and pre-PC labor market indicators.26 To assess the balance in covariates, table 1 also shows the standardized bias both before and after matching as suggested by Rosenbaum and Rubin (1985).27
+Table 1 compares descriptive statistics of PC, all NPC and matched NPC workers for the year before the plant-closure date.
+Panel A of Table 1 reports pre-PC health cost indicators whereas panel B reports descriptives relating to individual characteristics and pre-PC labor market indicators.
+To assess the balance in covariates, Table 1 also shows the standardized bias both before and after matching as suggested by Rosenbaum and Rubin (1985).

-For males, we see that total health costs during the year before the plant closure averages 499 Euros for PC workers but only 434 Euros for NPC workers.
+For males, we see that total health costs during the year before the plant-closure averages 499 Euros for PC workers but only 434 Euros for NPC workers.
 Is this a large or a small difference?
-The standardized bias in health measures before plant closure is below 5 - a threshold deemed small (Caliendo and Kopeinig 2008) - for all health measures except for consultations and days on sick leave.
+The standardized bias in health measures before plant closure is below 5 - a threshold deemed small (Caliendo and Kopeinig, 2008) for all health measures except for consultations and days on sick leave.
 Matching is highly effective in reducing standardized bias below 5 for days on sick leave and to -7 for consultations.
 For females, standardized bias before matching is low for all health measures except for days on sick leave.
-Matching is again effective in reducing standardized bias before matching is radiated bias from 9.8 to 7.0.
-Overall, differences in pre-PC health costs appear rather small to begin with on average and are for the most part substantially reduced by our matching
+Matching is again effective in reducing standardized bias from 9.8 to 7.0.
+Overall, differences in pre-PC health costs appear rather small to begin with on average and are for the most part substantially reduced by our matching procedure.
+This suggests that using health costs before the plant-closure date in the matching procedure is probably of minor importance only, relative to the importance of pre-PC labor market outcomes.